daniel-chum/demo-ecommerce/README.md

 # General Info

-A demo e-commerce website where users can
+A 7-page demo e-commerce website with membership where users can
 1. List their own products
 2. Add products to cart